Skip to content

 );

-The audited methods (assignRoleWithAudit, removeRoleWithAudit) work normally for all origins.
-The lock is enforced at the UI layer — Filament hides attach/detach actions and filters locked roles from assignment dropdowns.
-Programmatic code is trusted and can assign or remove locked roles freely.
+The audited methods (assignRoleWithAudit, removeRoleWithAudit) work for all origins.
+The lock is enforced at the UI layer: Filament hides attach/detach actions and filters locked roles from assignment dropdowns.
+Programmatic code can assign or remove locked roles freely.

 • Northwestern User - assignment-locked (managed by SSO provisioning)